RosettaCommons/documentation/Grishan-format-alignment.md

 The Grishin format is a Rosetta-specific multiple sequence alignment format.
-It is primarily used with the **partial_thread** application in Rosetta.
+It is primarily used with the [[partial_thread|RosettaCM] application in Rosetta.
 Each template/target pair is specified on 6 lines with the following format:

     ## hsIGF 1k3dA_renum
     #